darkdarcool/ama-1/README.md

 ---

 ## What I Do After Your Answer?
-Respond if you want and the close the issue!
+Respond if you want and then close the issue!
 It helps to archive all the questions and keep active questions clean.

 ---